billystein25/GDMarginSprites/README.md

 a quick rundown.[br]
 This plugin works by modifying Node2D's and Node3D's scale property.
 As such, modifying it manually is meaningless.
-That said if you manually set the scale at runtime the classes will respect your modification and will not overwrite it again.
+That said if you manually set the scale at runtime the classes will respect your modification and will not overwrite it again until any of its properties is set.
+Those properties being Scale Mode, Min Size, Max Size and Texture.
 If you need for whatever reason to force the overwrite algorithm to run you can call force_overwrite_scale(), which is the only public method in the classes.[br]
-Min Size and Max Size are the minimum and maximum sizes in pixels or meters that the node will scale to.[br]
+Min Size and Max Size are the minimum and maximum sizes in pixels or meters in worldspace that the node will scale to.[br]
 Stretch Mode is the way in which the scale will be modified.
 Keep Ratio fits the sprite within min size and max size while keeping the sprite's ratio at (1, 1).
 To Fit just scales the sprite to fit within min size and max size without taking into